Influential Nigerian traditional ruler dethroned - Journal du Cameroun

 In his earlier role as central bank chief, Sanusi earned a reputation as a straight-talking moderniser, not afraid to speak out against corruption, although he faced — and denied — accusations of graft himself.

-He was sacked from that position in February 2014 after he accused the state-run Nigerian National Petroleum Corporation of not remitting some $20 billion to state coffers.
+He was sacked from that position in February 2014 after he accused the state-run Nigerian National Petroleum Corporation of not remitting some $20 billion (17.4 billion euros) to state coffers.